ember-learn/deprecation-app/content/ember/v7/deprecate-comparable-mixin.md

 since: 7.2.0
 ---

 The `Comparable` mixin is deprecated.
+This mixin was private but as it may have been intimate API, per our policy we've added a deprecation that will remain for at least one LTS.

 Apps and addons should stop importing or extending `Comparable`.
 To provide custom comparison behavior, define a function-valued `compare(other)` method directly on the object or class instead.